Amit-Chemi/Amit-Chemi-Portfolio/README.md

 Right now I’m building practical skills in SQL, Python, and problem-solving, and looking for a student position as a Data Analyst or Product Manager.

 🔍 What I’m interested in
-Working with data and understanding how it behaves Finding patterns and inconsistencies
+Working with data and understanding how it behaves, Finding patterns and inconsistencies,
-Improving processes using data
+Improving processes using data,
 Connecting data to product and business decisions

 🛠 Skills & Tools
-SQL: joins, aggregations, writing structured queries
+SQL: joins, aggregations, writing structured queries,
-Python: pandas, NumPy (mainly for data work)
+Python: pandas, NumPy (mainly for data work),
-Excel: analysis, organization, basic reporting
+Excel: analysis, organization, basic reporting,
 C++: structured programming and logic

 📂 Projects
 This repository includes academic and personal projects where I:
-Analyze data using SQL
+Analyze data using SQL,
-Solve problems with C++
+Solve problems with C++,
-Work through structured tasks step by step
+Work through structured tasks step by step,

 Each project includes a short README explaining what I did and how I approached it.